Your cart is currently empty!

 A lot of this work has been done by PhD students financially supported by the HERA Foundation.
 This includes myself, having recently passed my final oral examination.
 Another, is PhD student, Mr. Xin Chen, who was recently granted a scholarship, and a number of other master students and PhDs who are working on or linked to this program.

-So far, the key outcomes of these projects have been published in more than ten publications, and we have also recently published recommendations (HERA Report No R8-043:2021) for the use of “equivalent strength” effective full penetration of T-butt weld (EFPBW).
+So far, the key outcomes of these projects have been published in more than ten publications, and we have also recently published recommendations (HERA Report No R8-43:2021) for the use of “equivalent strength” effective full penetration of T-butt weld (EFPBW).
 This can be used by the fabricators subject to Design Engineers’ approval to replace butt welds by EFPBW subject to Factory Production Control (FPC) and design requirements of this report.
+Our approach is that no research output is useful unless it is put into practice.
+That is why our HERA Report is supported by a robust industry training program for design engineers and fabricators.

 References